waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Horizontal Push Anomaly 2 (Victory Road 2F):** At (4, 16), pushing the boulder from (5, 16) to (6, 16) did not move the player character, contradicting the general horizontal push rule again.
 - **Future Tool Idea:** A `multi_step_boulder_pusher` tool that can take a sequence of push commands (e.g., from the puzzle_strategist_agent) and execute them automatically.
 This would automate non-linear boulder puzzles.
 ## A. Victory Road 2F (Eastern Puzzle @ 10,17)
-- **[FALSIFIED]** All hypotheses involving the two boulders located on Victory Road 2F have been exhausted and proven incorrect.
-Both the northern boulder (at 6,4) and the southern boulder (at 5,17) are positioned such that they cannot reach the switch at (10,17).
+- **[FALSIFIED]** All hypotheses involving the two boulders located on this floor (at (6,4) and (5,17)) have been exhausted and proven incorrect.
+They cannot reach the switch at (10,17).
-- **[CURRENT HYPOTHESIS]** The solution must involve a multi-floor puzzle.
-A boulder from Victory Road 3F must be pushed into a hole that drops it into a strategic position on 2F.
-Investigation on 3F is required.
+- **[CURRENT HYPOTHESIS]** The solution requires a multi-floor setup.
+A boulder from Victory Road 3F must be pushed into a hole to land in a useful position on 2F.
+Investigation on 3F is the next step.

-- **Future Agent Idea:** A 'debugging manager' agent that can automate the process of adding logging to a failing tool, running it, and feeding the output to the `tool_debugger_agent` for analysis.
-- **Future Agent Idea:** A 'debugging manager' agent that can automate the process of adding logging to a failing tool, running it, and feeding the output to the `tool_debugger_agent` for analysis.
-- [FALSIFIED] Victory Road 2F (Eastern Puzzle @ 10,17): The hypothesis that the southern boulder at (5, 17) could be pushed through a secret passage at (6, 17) was incorrect.
-The push was blocked by the impassable tile.